 We support our student’s development in ways that will foster security, confidence and independence.
 We provide an environment in which children and young people feel safe, secure, valued and respected.

 Please see the School’s Safeguarding and Child Protection Policy below along with other Safeguarding Policies.

-If you require any further information please contact the Designated Safeguarding Lead, Paula Smith via the school office.
+If you require any further information please contact the Designated Safeguarding Lead, Anna Coulstock via the school office.